 Yesterday at AWS San Francisco Summit, Amazon announced a powerful new feature - Redshift Spectrum.
-Spectrum offers a set of new capabilities that allow Redshift users to seamlessly query arbitrary files stored in S3 as though they were normal Redshift tables, delivering on the long-awaited requests for separation of storage and compute within Redshift.
+Spectrum offers a set of new capabilities that allow Redshift columnar storage users to seamlessly query arbitrary files stored in S3 as though they were normal Redshift tables, delivering on the long-awaited requests for separation of storage and compute within Redshift.
 The redshift query option opens up a ton of new use-cases that were either impossible or prohibitively costly before.

 In essence Spectrum is a powerful new feature that provides Amazon Redshift customers the following features: